lowRISC/opentitan/hw/ip/pinmux/doc/theory_of_operation.md

 See the [retention logic](#retention-logic) and [wakeup detectors](#wakeup-detectors) sections for more details about the mux implementation.

+### USB Wakeup Detection Module

+The USB device in the Earlgrey top-level is not in the AON power domain and hence the associated wakeup detection module is placed inside the pinmux IP in that top-level.
+The USB wakeup module is not connected to any pinmux infrastructure or CSRs except for the `usb_wkup_req` signal going to the power manager.
+See [USB device documentation](../../usbdev/README.md) for more information on the USB wakeup mechanism.

 ### Test and Debug Access

 The hardware strap sampling and TAP isolation logic provides test and debug access to the chip during specific life cycle states.